 - You should also check whether or not your employer has broken any laws or regulations concerning your safety on the job site and whether or not they have withheld any wages from you for unjustified reasons.

-- If you find that your employer has violated any of these rules, then you should contact them directly for an explanation and, if necessary, demand compensation for any losses that have been caused by their actions.
-If this does not work out, then it may be time for some legal action against them because they will most likely refuse to cooperate with you in any way since they know that there is nothing they can do about it except pay out more.
+- Suppose you find that your employer has violated any of these rules.
+In that case, you should contact them directly for an explanation and, if necessary, demand compensation for any losses caused by their actions.
+If this does not work out, it may be time for some legal action against them because they will most likely refuse to cooperate with you since they know there is nothing they can do about it except pay out more.